Edward Howard (bishop): Episcopacy

 On December 23, 1923, Howard was appointed auxiliary bishop of the Diocese of Davenport and titular bishop of Isaura by Pope Pius XI.
-He received his episcopal consecration on April 8, 1924 from Archbishop Austin Dowling, with Bishops Daniel Gorman and Thomas Drumm serving as co-consecrators, at St. Raphael's Cathedral in Dubuque.
+He received his episcopal consecration on April 8, 1924, from Archbishop Austin Dowling, with Bishops Daniel Gorman and Thomas Drumm serving as co-consecrators, at St. Raphael's Cathedral in Dubuque.
 As an auxiliary bishop, he assisted Bishop James J. Davis for two years.

 Following the death of Archbishop Alexander Christie, Howard was appointed the fifth Archbishop of Oregon City on April 30, 1926.
 His installation took place at St. Mary's Cathedral in Portland on August 26 of that year.
 On September 26, 1928, the name of the archdiocese was changed from Oregon City to Portland in Oregon.
 During his tenure as archbishop, Howard created a chancery in the cathedral rectory, later transferring it to a separate building.
 He reorganized the St. Vincent de Paul and Holy Name Societies, fostered the growth of Catholic Charities, and removed the Catholic Sentinel from private ownership.

 In 1931, Howard led a successful campaign to repeal local zoning ordinances that prohibited the building of churches and parochial schools.
 He convened the Fourth Provincial Council of the archdiocese in 1932, and held a synod for the clergy in 1935.
 In 1939, he founded Central Catholic High School in Portland and was named an Assistant at the Pontifical Throne by Pope Pius XII in 1939.
 He convened the Fifth Provincial Council of the archdiocese in 1957, and attended all four sessions of the Second Vatican Council between 1962 and 1965.

 Later life and death

 After forty years as archbishop, Howard retired on December 9, 1966; he was appointed Titular Archbishop of Albulae by Pope Paul VI on the same date.
 He served as Apostolic Administrator of the archdiocese until the installation of his successor, Robert Joseph Dwyer.

-Howard spent his retirement at Maryville Nursing Home in Beaverton, where he died at age 105.
+Howard spent his retirement at Maryville Nursing Home in Beaverton, on the campus of the Sisters of St. Mary of Oregon, where he died at age 105.
 He is interred at Mount Calvary Cemetery.
 At the time of his death, he was the oldest Catholic prelate in the world.